• Skip to primary navigation

 Do I have to use cream cheese frosting?

-No. You can use any icing of your choice.
+No. You can use any frosting of your choice.
 I think the cream cheese flavor goes best with them though.

 Can I use store-bought cookies?